Manchester City's European ban quashed on appeal - France 24

 City's victory in court will raise fresh questions over how effectively UEFA can police FFP.

+Qatari-owned Paris Saint-Germain also won an appeal to CAS against UEFA's decision to reopen a probe into alleged FFP breaches last year.

-But European football's governing body said it remained committed to the system which limits clubs to not losing more than 30 million euros, with exceptions for some costs such as youth development and women's teams, over a three-year period.
+FFP, which limits clubs to not losing more than 30 million euros over a three-year period, with exceptions for some costs such as youth development and women's teams, has helped drive down debt levels in European football.

-"UEFA notes that the CAS panel found that there was insufficient conclusive evidence to uphold all of the CFCB's conclusions in this specific case and that many of the alleged breaches were time-barred due to the five-year time period foreseen in the UEFA regulations," UEFA said in a statement.

-"Over the last few years, Financial Fair Play has played a significant role in protecting clubs and helping them become financially sustainable and UEFA and ECA remain committed to its principles."
+"Over the last few years, Financial Fair Play has played a significant role in protecting clubs and helping them become financially sustainable and UEFA and ECA (European Clubs Association) remain committed to its principles," UEFA's statement added.

+The ruling also has ramifications for the end to the Premier League season.

+With just six points separating third from seventh, many sides were hoping for City's ban to be upheld, which would have meant fifth place was good enough to qualify for the Champions League.

 © 2020 AFP